theochem/horton/doc/user_integration_grids.rst

-where :math:`w_A(\mathbf{r})` is the atomic weight function for atom A. This function is 1 close to the nucleus of atom A, and goes to zero upon leaving the domain of atom A. Every atomic integral is then computed on a grid in spherical coordinate system centered on the nucleus of the corresponding atom.
-This is typically a product grid, where different one-dimensional radial grids are possible, and the Lebedev-Laikov grids are always used for the angular part.
+where :math:`w_A(\mathbf{r})` is the atomic weight function for atom A. This function is 1 close to the nucleus of atom A, and goes to zero upon leaving the domain of atom A. Every atomic integral is then computed on a grid in a spherical coordinate system centered on the nucleus of the corresponding atom.
+This atomic grid is typically a product grid, where different one-dimensional radial grids are possible, and the Lebedev-Laikov grids are always used for the angular part.
 Putting all these together, one can always approximate the numerical integration as follows: